ordina-jworks/ordina-jworks.github.io/_posts/2018-05-24-viroreact.md

  </ViroARSCene>
 {% endhighlight %}

-We bind to 2 events, onAnchorFound and onClick.
+We bind 2 events on the ViroARSCene component, onAnchorFound and onClick.
 Everytime one of these events occur, we want to fetch the latest meeting room state.

+onAnchorFound get's called when the Image Marker has been detected.

 {% highlight javascript %}
 getInfo() {